 Don’t let a third person’s opinion of your relationship affect the bonding that you share with your partner.

-Whether it is about having children or the needs or desires of your job, do not let the opinions of your families become points of disappointment for the two of you.
+Whether it is about having children or the needs or desires of your job, do not let the opinions of your families become points of a disappointment for the two of you.